lsphillips/dotfiles/README.md

 - `hosts`\
   Opens the `hosts` file in Visual Studio Code.
 - `ps-profile`\
-  Opens the Powershell profile file in Visual Studio Code.
+  Opens the PowerShell profile file in Visual Studio Code.
 - `delete`\
   Deletes a file or directory.
 - `flush-dns`\